Miss Sabrina Mahisha

 xi) Deduction at Source :

-Tax Deduction from Source will be conducted by Bank.
+Bankbank will conduct The ax Deduction from the Source.
 The source tax rate at the import stage is as follows:

 xii) Bangladesh Digital Transformation:

-In addition to the existing 22 sectors in the digital transformation of Bangladesh, the following 6 more sectors have been declared tax-free sectors.
+In addition to the existing 22 sectors in the digital transformation of Bangladesh, the following six mixer sectors have been declared tax-free sectors.

 a.)
 Cloud Service